Kurukshetra War: Day 13

 Drona's goal remains to capture Yudhishthira.
 Among the Pandavas, only Arjuna and Krishna knew how to penetrate this formation, and to prevent them from doing so, the Samsaptakas led by Susharma challenge Arjuna and keep him busy at a remote part of the battlefield the whole day.

 On the other side of the battlefield, the remaining four Pandavas and their allies find it impossible to break Drona's chakra formation.
 Yudhishthira instructed Abhimanyu to break the chakra/padma formation.
 Abhimanyu knows how to enter the chakra formation, but not know how to exit, so the Pandava follow to protect him from any potential danger.
 As soon as Abhimanyu enters the formation, Jayadratha stops them with help from a boon obtained from Shiva, and defeats Bhima and Satyaki.

-Inside thechakra/kamala formation, Abhimanyu kills many warriors, including Vrihadvala (the ruler of Kosala); the ruler of Asmaka, Martikavata (the son of Kritavarma); Rukmaratha (the son of Shalya); and Shalya's younger brother, Lakshmana (the son of Duryodhana) and Dushasan's second son, Dushmanara.
+Inside the chakra/kamala formation, Abhimanyu kills many warriors, including Vrihadvala (the king of Kosala); the king of Asmaka, Martikavata (the son of Kritavarma); Rukmaratha (the son of Shalya); and Shalya's younger brother, Lakshmana (the son of Duryodhana) and Dushasana's second son, Dushmanara.

 The Kaurava commanders devise a strategy to prevent Abhimanyu from causing further damage to their force.
 Following Drona's instructions, six warriors attacks Abhimanyu and deprived him of his chariot, bow, sword, and shield.
-Abhimanyu picks up a mace; smashes Ashwatthma's chariot (upon which the latter fled); and slays one of Shakuni's brothers numerous troops, and elephants before being killed by the son of Dussasana in a mace-fight.
+Abhimanyu picks up a mace; smashes Ashwatthma's chariot (upon which the latter fled); and slays one of Shakuni's brothers and numerous troops and elephants before being killed by the son of Dushasana in a mace-fight.

 Upon learning of the death of his son, Arjuna vows to kill Jayadratha.

 Day 14

-While searching for Jayadratha on the battlefield, Arjuna kills seven akshauhinis of Kaurav soldiers.
+While searching for Jayadratha on the battlefield, Arjuna kills seven akshauhinis of Kaurava soldiers.
 By Shakuni's plot, Duryodhana hides Jayadratha in their camp.
 Arjuna uses divyastra to carry Jayadratha's head to his father leading to his own father's death.
 Many maharathis including Drona and Karna try to protect Jayadratha but fail to do so.
 Arjuna warns that everyone who supported adharma would be killed.

 While Arjuna destroys the rest of the Shakatavyuha, Vikarna, the third eldest Kaurava, challenges Arjuna to an archery fight.
 Arjuna asks Bhima to kill Vikarna, but Bhima refuses because Vikarna had defended the Pandavas during the Draupadi Vastrapaharanam.
 Bhima and Vikarna shoot arrows at each other, before Bhima kills Vikarna with his mace.
-Drona kills Vrihatkshatra, the ruler of Kekaya, and Dhrishtakethu, the ruler of Chedi.
+Drona kills Vrihatkshatra, the King of Kekeya, and Dhrishtakethu, the King of Chedi.

 Dushasana's first son, Drumsena, is slain by Prativindya, the eldest son of Draupadi and Yudhishthira, in a duel.
 When the bright moon rose, Ghatotkacha killed warriors like Alambusha and Alayudha while flying in the air.
 Karna fights him and releases Vasava Shakti, a divine weapon given to him by Indra.
-Ghatotkacha grows in size and falls on the Kaurava army as he dies, killing an akshauhini of them.
+Ghatotkacha grows in size and falls on the Kaurava Army as he dies, killing an akshauhini of them.